acrovato/aero/README.md

 ### Wing meshing

 The mesh file (second input file, see below) is ASCII formatted and can be written by hand.
 If you have access to [MATLAB](https://www.mathworks.com "https://www.mathworks.com"), a meshing script is given to facilitate the generation of the mesh file.
+If you do not have MATLAB, an alternative is to try it with [GNU Octave](https://www.gnu.org/software/octave "https://www.gnu.org/software/octave") or to translate the script in Python.
 In order to define a wing, the user must change the following parameters:

 Files (ASCII Selig formatted) where the airfoils are defined: